 The online Master of Arts in Mass Communication with a specialization in Digital Strategy includes 36 credit hours: 33 hours of coursework plus three final credits in the capstone course.
-Program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.
+The program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.

 Unique Learning Experience

 Copywriting for Digital Messaging (3)

 Consumers are bombarded by messages at every turn.
 It’s easy for retail messaging to get lost in the fray between puppy videos and celebrity gossip.
 In this course, you’ll learn how to stand out.
 You’ll learn what makes an audience connect with a company beyond a “like” and how to turn a website into a brand story.
 You’ll learn that there’s more to an email subject line than you thought and just how important character count really is (hint: very).
 By the end of this course, you’ll develop a social content calendar and messaging doc for your very own brand, learn the value of design/copy partnership and what it means to write not just for a brand but also as a brand.